TIIC/COAP/CLUS_offline/readme.txt

 This package implements a benchmark approach, CLUS (Silic et al., FSE'13), for Web service reliability prediction based on K-Means clustering.
 We refer
-to this package as "CLUS_online", because we implement it in an online setting where the data are assumed to be collected as a data stream.
+to this package as "CLUS_offline", because we implement it in an offline setting where all the data are assumed to be readily available.

 ----------------------------------------------------------------------------
 Reference and citation